2-complex/metalin/README.md

 	python lingen.py

 You will also see `test.cpp`, which includes `lin.h` and uses it.
-In the `makefile`, you will see that the test depends on `lin.h` which in turn, depends on the python script.
+In the `makefile`, the test depends on `lin.h` which in turn, depends on the python script.
 If you build, by typing:

 	make test

-Make will run the python script to generate `lin.h`, directing standard out from lingen.py into `lin.h`
+Make will run the python script to generate `lin.h`, and then build the test using c++:

 	$ make test
 	touch lin.h; rm lin.h; python lingen.py >> lin.h